Class Deque<E, R>

 • Time Complexity: O(n log n) Space Complexity: O(n)

-The sort function sorts the elements in a data structure using a provided comparator function.
+The sort function in TypeScript sorts the elements of a collection using a specified comparison function.

 Parameters

-• (x, y): number
+• (a, b): number

 • Parameters